bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-pf11.rst

 Project Converter |tag-project-auto-convert|
 --------------------------------------------

-To mitigate the migration pain we have build a :ref:`project converter <project-convert-wizard>` that fixes the most important of the breaking changes.
+To mitigate the migration pain, we have build a :ref:`project converter <project-convert-wizard>` that fixes the most important of the breaking changes.

 To start the :ref:`converter <project-convert-wizard>` select a project in your Designer and press the context menu *Convert*.